simonjvardy/Aviation-Consultancy/README.md

   - [Cards](https://getbootstrap.com/docs/4.5/components/card/) example code was copied and adapted for the Home page features section.
   - [Modal](https://getbootstrap.com/docs/4.5/components/modal/) example code was copied and adapted for the Contact Us form.
   - [Forms](https://getbootstrap.com/docs/4.5/components/forms/) example code was copied and adapted for the Contact Us form.
+  - [Carousel](https://getbootstrap.com/docs/4.5/components/carousel/) example code was copied and adapted for the testimonials carousel.
 ---